 Yes, Pea and Mint Soup will last in the freezer for up to 3 months.

 - 1 garlic clove, peeled and finely chopped

 - 1 onion, peeled and finely chopped

 - 200 g potatoes, about 1 large potato (peeled weight), cut into 1-2cm cubes, note 1

 - 4 tablespoons fresh mint leaves, chopped, note 2

 - 650 mls vegetable stock, note 3

 - Add the olive oil to a large pan and heat up on medium heat.
 Add the chopped onions and garlic and saute for 5 minutes until the onion is translucent.

-- Add the peas, potatoes and vegetable stock, stir well, then bring to a boil.
-Turn the heat down to low, then simmer for 15-20 minutes until the potatoes are tender and cooked through.
+- Add the peas, potatoes and vegetable stock to the pan.
+Stir well, and then bring to a boil.
+Turn the heat down to low, then simmer for 15-20 minutes until the potatoes are tender and cooked.
 Stir in the mint.

 - Allow the mixture to cool for a few minutes, then carefully transfer the mixture into a blender, working in batches if necessary.
 Blend until smooth.
 Taste test - add more mint if you like it minty.
 Season with salt and pepper.
 Return to the pan to heat up before serving.